 Patricia S. Gatlin (Curator)

 This all started on Linkedin after the killing of George Floyd I was sparked by activism during the protest.
 As a budding DEI Specialist and EdTechie I decided to lend my professional voice to the cause on Linkedin.
-That's when I realize that my post weren't getting the same reach and exposure as everyone else.
+That's when I realized that my post weren't getting the same reach and exposure as everyone else.
 I wondered why, was I the only one, and of course WHERE ARE ALL THE BLACK PEOPLE?
-That's when I started asking around, that's when we realized the algorithm was bias, and stated I that #BlackLinkedin needed to speak out!
-Before I knew it a whole movement was initiated by black and brown professionals on the platform.
+That's when I started asking around, that's when we realized the algorithm was bias, and I stated that #BlackLinkedin needed to speak out!
+Before I knew it a whole movement was initiated by Black and Brown professionals on the platform.

-After being featured in the New York Times (2020) the hashtag has become a place of community, education, and amplification of professional black experiences.
-I curate authentic cultural content about black professionals and businesses to create support and garner awareness while encouraging others to do the same.
+After being featured in the New York Times (2020) the hashtag has become a place of community, education, and amplification of professional cultured experiences.
+I curate authentic cultural content about Black & Brown professionals to create support and garner awareness while encouraging others to do the same.

 DO YOUR PART

 The movement only works if you do